trufflesuite/trufflesuite.com/src/docs/vscode-ext/interacting-with-your-smart-contract.md

 _Interact with your Smart Contract_

-The Trufflesuite for VSCode extension gives developers the ability to generate a simple user interface (UI) to interact with their contract directly from the IDE.
+The Truffle for VSCode extension gives developers the ability to generate a simple user interface (UI) to interact with their contract directly from the IDE.
 This UI can be used for simple testing, debugging or even as the basis for a full UI.

 `Note: Currently the UI components will only work with contracts deployed locally (to a Truffle Ganache instance) and supports only the following data types (address, bool, int and string)`